PRP Facial Rejuvenation Questions and Answers

-Mediworks Rejuvenation Centre offers comprehensive prp rejuvenation facial to help speed up the production of collagen and give you the youthful appearance you desire.
-Request an appointment online or call us.
-We are located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.
+Mediworks Rejuvenation Centre offers PRP facial rejuvenation to help speed up the production of collagen and give you the youthful appearance you desire.
+Request an appointment or call us.
+Visit us at a location near you in South Surrey BC, and Burnaby BC.

 You can embrace the aging process gracefully and still have a healthy and youthful-looking skin with Platelet Rich Plasma (PRP) skin rejuvenation treatments.